diogogpinto/filament-themes-full-guide/README.md

 ![Vendor Files](./screenshots/vendor-publish.png)

-Navigate to your themes `tailwind.config.css` and add the filament-panels folder to the content array, so vite can process these file changes.
+Navigate to your themes `tailwind.config.js` and add the filament-panels folder to the content array, so vite can process these file changes.
 If you're following along, your file should look like this:

 ```js
 import preset from '../../../../vendor/filament/filament/tailwind.config.preset'